jboynyc/textnets/docs/tutorial.rst

 community detection algorithm (see :doc:`here <la:multiplex>`).
 It identifies document--term groups that appear to form part of the same theme in the texts.

-You may be wondering: Why is the moon drifting off by itself in the network plot?
+You may be wondering: why is the moon drifting off by itself in the network plot?
 That's because the word moon appears exactly once in each document, so its *tf-idf* value for each document is 0.